project-koku/korekuta-operator/README.md

 ### Operator Configuration

-To configure the Operator's `clusterID` and `reporting_operator_token_name`, we need to edit the CostManagement custom resource found at [deploy/crds/cost_mgmt_cr.yaml](https://github.com/project-koku/korekuta-operator/blob/master/deploy/crds/cost_mgmt_cr.yaml).
+The `clusterID` and `reporting_operator_token_name` must be set in the CostManagement custom resource found at [deploy/crds/cost_mgmt_cr.yaml](https://github.com/project-koku/korekuta-operator/blob/master/deploy/crds/cost_mgmt_cr.yaml).
 Change the `clusterID` value to your cluster ID.
 Change the `reporting_operator_token_name` to be the name of the `reporting-operator-token` secret found inside of the `openshift-metering` namespace.
-For example, if your cluster ID is `123a45b6-cd8e-9101-112f-g131415hi1jk`, your reporting operator token name is `reporting-operator-token-123ab`, you want to use basic auth and the name of your authentication secret is `basic_auth_creds-123ab`, the `deploy/crds/cost_mgmt_cr.yaml` should look like the following:
+For example, if your cluster ID is `123a45b6-cd8e-9101-112f-g131415hi1jk`, your reporting operator token name is `reporting-operator-token-123ab`, you want to use basic auth and the name of your authentication secret is `basic_auth_creds-123ab`, the `CostManagement` custom resource should look like the following:

 ```
 ---